 Kia Sportage review

-Stylish looks and a great-value price tag make the Kia Sportage a hugely desirable crossover
+Stylish looks, a seven-year warranty and a great-value price tag make the Kia Sportage a hugely desirable crossover

 Our choice: Sportage 2 1.7 CRDi EcoDynamics 2WD

 Even now, four years after making its debut, the Kia still attracts attention.
 With its high-riding stance, low roofline and aggressive nose, the Sportage looks like a concept for the road.

 Stand it next to a Nissan Qashqai and that alone will make you wonder why the Kia hasn’t yet overtaken its Japanese rival in the UK sales charts.
 Visual highlights include the bold front grille, large swept-back headlamps and a swooping roofline.

 The cabin’s equally stylish and is dominated by the neat and clear dashboard.
 Build quality is a match for the Nissan’s, plus there’s plenty of kit, including heated front and rear seats, intuitive sat-nav and dual-zone climate control.

 All versions get distinctive LED daytime running lights at the front, dark tinted rear windows and alloy wheels as standard, while top-spec models add heated leather seats and xenon headlights.
 The interior is stylish and well equipped, with a dashboard that takes its cues from the Sportage’s exterior grille.

 While overall quality is a step forward from the firm’s previous offerings towards the turn of the century, look closely and you’ll spot the odd piece of cheap plastic trim, but it’s not enough to detract from car’s surprisingly upmarket look and feel.